Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework: Supplementary details on sensitivity estimation and kappa_lambda constraints

-\textbf{Constraint results:} Figure~\ref{fig:kappa-lambda-scan} presents the profile likelihood scans for all four systematic uncertainty scenarios.
-The characteristic double-minimum structure reflects the destructive interference between box and triangle contributions in $\mathrm{\ggF}~HH\rightarrow4b$ production, leading to two distinct regions of parameter space consistent with the observed event yield.
+\textbf{\textit{\boldmath Results.}}--- Figure~\ref{fig:kappa-lambda-scan} presents the profile likelihood scans for all four systematic uncertainty scenarios.
+The corresponding 95\% confidence interval is reported in Table~\ref {tab:results} in the main text.
+Here, the characteristic double-minimum structure arises from the destructive interference between box and triangle contributions in \ggF $HH\to 4b$ production.
+This leads to two distinct regions of parameter space consistent with the observed event yield.
+Overall, these constraints represent a significant improvement over current experimental sensitivity.

-The derived 95\% confidence intervals demonstrate the substantial improvement achievable with advanced machine learning techniques: from $\kappa_\lambda \in [-1.381, 9.146]$ under conservative systematic assumptions to $\kappa_\lambda \in [-0.351, 3.119] \cup [4.646, 8.116]$ in the statistical-only limit.
-These constraints represent a significant enhancement over current experimental sensitivity and approach the precision required for meaningful tests of the Higgs potential structure.